An Introduction to Deep Morphological Networks: Deep Morphological Networks

 \subsection{Optimization}

-Aside from defining the morphological layer, as introduced, we must optimize its parameters, i.e., the filters $W$.
-Since the proposed morphological layer uses common (derivable) operations already employed in other existing deep learning-based methods, the optimization of the filters is straightforward.
-In fact, the same traditional existing techniques employed in the training of any deep learning-based approach, such feedforward, backpropagation and Stochastic Gradient Descent (SGD)~\cite{goodfellow2016deep}, can also be used for optimizing a network composed of morphological layers.
+Aside from defining the morphological layer, as introduced, we want to optimize its parameters, i.e., the filters $W$. \textit{Since the proposed morphological layer uses common (differentiable) operations already employed in other existing deep learning-based methods, the optimization of the filters is straightforward.} In fact, the same traditional existing techniques employed in the training of any deep learning-based approach, such feedforward, backpropagation and SGD~\cite{goodfellow2016deep}, can also be used for optimizing a network composed of morphological layers.